Galindez27/YunoBot/README.md

  most of the finer deatails of asynchronous programming, it was quite hard to wrap my brain around the exact nature of async.
 Once I straightened out how exactly async can be used to execute many tasks in parralel, it became quite clear that the benefits are enormous for a web based application such as this, allowing computing to be done while waiting on information to be recieved and parsed from a remote service.

+### contact
+ galindez@bu.edu